barbenhamou/Moazinux/README.md

 # Moazinux
 This is a UNIX based operating system that is inspired by 'Moazin'.
-Allahhhh
+Allahhhh hu ackbaaar